 “Come, I will send you to Pharaoh that you may bring my people, the children of Israel, out of Egypt.”

 It’s at this point that Moses begins to resist God.
 We use these same techniques.

 Here are five ways in which we resist God.

 Moses responds with, “Who am I that I should go to Pharaoh and bring the children of Israel out of Egypt?”
 (3:11)— in other words, I am nobody.
 After all, for 40 years, I’ve been herding sheep— this is now my life, isn’t it?

 Do you try to avoid God this way?

 You can’t see how you, as an individual, can do what he asks.
-Perhaps you anticipate what you’ll have to do – and you get uncomfortable.
+So perhaps you anticipate what you’ll have to do and get uncomfortable.

 The LORD says, “I will be with you” (3:12).